codeforpdx/PASS/docs/README.md

 npm run lint
 ```

-To fix these errors, you can run:
+To fix potential lint errors, you can run:

 ```shell
 npm run lint:fix
 ```

-You can check the formatting of the existing code using Prettier by running:
+You can also check the formatting of the existing code using Prettier by running:

 ```shell
 npm run prettier:check
 ```

-This will enable Prettier to check if existing code follows existing formatting rules for this project.
+This will enable Prettier to check if the existing code follows the rules for this project in .prettierrc.js.
 To format the project with existing Prettier settings, simply run:

 ```shell
 npm run prettier:run